 First of all, what I have to say is that almost everything at

-I sipped my cocktail, took two rounds around the room and didn’t find too much networking opportunity… or interest, for that matter.
+I sipped my cocktail, took two rounds around the room, and didn’t find too much networking opportunity… or interest, for that matter.
 Besides, I didn’t know anybody there except for Hortensia.

 Besides Hortensia, the most open person on the whole floor was Livia Voicu [ro, php].
 Of course, an ironic thing in a mass of people forming small closed groups (in Romanian, “bisericuţe”) is that someone open stands out.
-So much so, that it seemed for me as a crime to leave such a smiling, available young lady unattended for and I started a conversation, which led me through a tour of the whole agency, with all its divisions: Lowe & Partners (creation), Initiative (media), HyperActive [name changed to MullenLowe Profero] (digital), GolinHarris (PR), Brand Connection (media), Lowe Medic One (medical communication) and Mobile Works (mobile marketing).
+So much so that it seemed to me a crime to leave such a smiling, available young lady unattended for and I started a conversation, which led me through a tour of the whole agency, with all its divisions: Lowe & Partners (creation), Initiative (media), HyperActive [name changed to MullenLowe Profero] (digital), GolinHarris (PR), Brand Connection (media), Lowe Medic One (medical communication) and Mobile Works (mobile marketing).